navi-language/website/learn.md

 ### Const

-The `const` keyword is used to declare a immutable variable, and it must have a value.
+The `const` keyword is used to declare an immutable variable, and it must have a value.
 When the value is assigned, it can't be changed.

 ```nv
 const page_size = 200;